-Radon is a natural occurring chemically inert gas.
-It comes for the radioactive decay of common uranium in soil that enters building directly beneath and a few meters around the foundation.
-Radon can enter all types of buildings and the main concern is when radon has the chance to accumulate.
+Radon is a naturally occurring chemically inert gas.
+It comes for the radioactive decay of uranium in soil that enters building directly beneath and a few meters around the foundation.
+Radon can enter all types of buildings, and the main concern is when radon has the chance to accumulate.
 Tight homes do not cause radon; they increase the likelihood of radon lingering instead of escaping through ventilation.

 The Health Risk

 Radon is an unstable atom and will break down into a family of elements called radon decay products.
 These decay products attach to the surface of dust and become logged in the lungs.
-When exhaled, the radon leaves but the decay products remain in the lungs which have been proven to cause lung cancer.
-The chance of lung cancer increases greatly for smokers as they already have damaged, weaker lungs.
-For a nonsmoker, if exposed to the minimum suggested EPA actionable level of 4 pCi/L, there would be the equivalent risk ratio of dying in a car crash.
+When exhaled, the radon leaves, but the decay products remain in the lungs, which are known to cause lung cancer.
+The chance of lung cancer increases significantly for smokers as they may already have damaged, weaker lungs.
+The EPA suggests remediation at 2.0 pCi/L but makes the actionable level of 4 pCi/L when tied to a real estate transaction.

 How Radon Enters Buildings

 There are many ways radon can enter a building.
 The main reason is that buildings naturally create vacuum effects.
 Vacuums are caused by either temperature-induced stack effects or mechanical exhaust systems.
 There are typically four ways radon enters a structure: Vacuum effects, water, diffusion, and emanation.

 Mechanical Devices such as Stove Fan and Bathroom Fans